 One or more disciplinary violations will trigger an additional review (see below).
 This review may require additional information from you via a written statement or meeting with Global Experiences Office staff.
 You will be notified of what is required upon review of your disciplinary record.

-- Students under active disciplinary sanction at the time of application and/or during the program are not eligible to study abroad.
+• Students under active disciplinary sanction at the time of application and/or during the program are not eligible to participate on a global program.

 Application Essays